Ran-Mewo/universal-mod-template-generator/README.md

 ## Development

-This is a Node.js application with Firebase integration.
+This is a Node.js application deployed on Vercel.

 ### Technologies Used

 - Node.js and Express
-- Firebase (Hosting)
+- Vercel (Hosting and Serverless Functions)
 - HTML/CSS/JavaScript
 - [JSZip](https://stuk.github.io/jszip/) - For handling ZIP files
 - [FileSaver.js](https://github.com/eligrey/FileSaver.js/) - For downloading files